J&J COVID-19 vaccine pause to be reviewed by U.S. panel next week

 The continued pause "will allow additional time to review any additional cases that might come in, and for (the panel) to conduct a complete risk assessment and to evaluate the emerging science," CDC Director Dr. Rochelle Walensky said during a Friday news conference.

-U.S. health regulators recommended earlier this week that use of the J&J vaccine be paused after reports of six cases of rare brain blood clots in women, out of some 7 million people who have received the shot in the United States.
+U.S. health regulators recommended earlier this week that use of the J&J vaccine be paused after reports of six cases of rare brain blood clots in women, out of some 7 million people who have received the shotin the United States. read more

-Walensky said supply of COVID-19 vaccines from Moderna Inc and Pfizer Inc will remain strong, even as administering of J&J’s vaccine remains on hold.
+Walensky said supply of COVID-19 vaccines from Moderna Inc (MRNA.O) and Pfizer Inc (PFE.N) will remain strong, even as administering of J&J's vaccine remains on hold.

 "We continue to work with pharmacies, states and FEMA (the Federal Emergency Management Agency) to make sure the vaccine supply remains robust across the country," she said.